 - The ability for students to see grades and feedback across years to allow them to see their own progress.

-- The ability for students to export grades and feedback to their e-portfolio in QMplus Hub for reflection
+- The ability for students to export grades and feedback to their learning portfolio in QMplus Hub as evidence and for reflection and personal development

 - Notifications of grades and feedback being available